MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-monitoring-scenarios.md

 ## Monitor workloads running on-premises and in Azure

 If you have some workloads running on-premises and some in Azure, you can use SCOM Managed Instance (preview) to monitor all of them in one go.
-ZTo monitor your workloads (both on-premises and in Azure), follow these steps:
+To monitor your workloads (both on-premises and in Azure), follow these steps:

 1. Connect your instance to the Ops Console.
 2. Import the management pack of the workload that you plan to monitor.